MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-manage.md

 - Use new audit logs location
 - Assign Attribute Log roles to view audit logs
-- Update any diagnostic settings to export audit logs
+- Create new diagnostic settings to export audit logs

 ### Use new audit logs location